Software Engineering — Software Process and Software Process Models (Part 2)

 The four basic process activities of specification, development, validation, and evolution are organized differently in different development processes.

 In the waterfall model, they are organized in sequence, while in incremental development they are interleaved.
-How these activities are performed might depend on the type of software, people involved in development, etc.
+How these activities are performed might depend on the type of software, people involved in the development, etc.